 Strixhaven: A Curriculum of Chaos is primarily an adventure book, and the full adventure is written for four to six characters who start at 1st level and will progress to 10th level by the end.
 The four adventures are linked and each cover a year at school for the students, and they are written to be played consecutively or as standalone adventures.
 Should Dungeon Masters opt to run them as standalone adventures, each chapter has a section that describes how to run it as such, because certain threads between chapters connect them to a greater story.
 Those sections clear up which aspects are important, and which can be omitted if a larger campaign is not being played out, and the story needs to be kept contained.

-Strixhaven brings several new social mechanics to 5th Edition, and the tracking sheet in the Running the Adventure section is a great tool for helping keep everything organized.
+Strixhaven brings several new social mechanics to fifth edition, and the tracking sheet in the Running the Adventure section is a great tool for helping keep everything organized.
 Relationships, report cards, extracurriculars, jobs, and student dice are all new components which can play into life at Strixhaven.
 Relationships, something which saw a lot of anticipation leading up to Strixhaven’s publication, bring new mechanics for Friends, Beloveds, and Rivals which can impact multiple aspects of an adventure.
 While these mechanics are all designed to enhance life while at the university, the adventures can be run without them in part or in whole.
 Sidebars and subsections explore ways to navigate opting out of the additional rules.
 There are also additional suggestions for introducing the new mechanics in a Session Zero, along with navigating players’ (and even the Dungeon Master’s) comfortability with that kind of roleplay.

 The larger adventure is broken down into four sections, each spanning a year at school.
 With the wide-ranging mechanics surrounding extracurriculars, tests, and other such aspects, the written portions of the adventures encompass snapshots of the school years, sometimes splintered across the year.
 These are somewhat of a return to an older style of 5e adventures, where key events are presented in the adventure and the liminal space is left up to either a Dungeon Masters creativity or simple narration.
 While it has been met with mixed responses in the past, I think it was a necessary and effective way to write the adventures for Strixhaven, especially as they cover such a length of time.